bethwjohnson/portfolio/ELK_Stack_Deployment/README.md

 ### Using the Playbooks

-In order to use the playbooks, you will need to have an Ansible control node already configured.
+In order to use the playbooks, you will need to have an Ansible control node already configured, which is the role our Jump-Box-Provisioner assumes.
+For information on using a Docker image for the Ansible control node: https://github.com/bethwjohnson/docker-ubuntu-ansible.

 Assuming you have such a control node provisioned:

 To install the ELK server, SSH into the control node and follow the steps below:
-- Copy the playbook, install-elk.yml, to /etc/ansible/roles.
+- Copy the playbook, install-elk.yml, to /etc/ansible/roles: `curl https://raw.githubusercontent.com/bethwjohnson/portfolio/master/ELK_Stack_Deployment/Ansible/playbooks/install-elk.yml -o /etc/ansible/roles/install-elk.yml`
 - Update the /etc/ansible/hosts file to include the IP address for the elk server.
+Include `ansible_python_interpreter=/usr/bin/python3` after the IP addresses to ensure things install correctly when using the playbooks.
 - Run the playbook, and navigate to http://<your_ELK_VM_Public_IP>:5601/app/kibana to check that the installation worked as expected.
 You should see: ![Kibana](Images/Kibana.png)

 To install Docker, DVWA and beats packages on the webservers, SSH into the control node and follow these steps:
 - Installing Docker and DVWA:
-  - Copy the playbooks, dvwa.yml and filebeat_metricbeat_install.yml, to /etc/ansible/roles.
+  - Copy the configuration files, dvwa.yml and filebeat_metricbeat_install.yml using following commands:
+    - `curl https://raw.githubusercontent.com/bethwjohnson/portfolio/master/ELK_Stack_Deployment/Ansible/configuration_files/filebeat-configuration.yml -o /etc/ansible/config/filebeatconfig.yml`
+    - `curl https://raw.githubusercontent.com/bethwjohnson/portfolio/master/ELK_Stack_Deployment/Ansible/configuration_files/metricbeat-configuration.yml -o /etc/ansible/config/metricbeatconfig.yml`
+    - `curl https://raw.githubusercontent.com/bethwjohnson/portfolio/master/ELK_Stack_Deployment/Ansible/playbooks/dvwa.yml - o /etc/ansible/roles/dvwa.yml`
+    - `curl https://raw.githubusercontent.com/bethwjohnson/portfolio/master/ELK_Stack_Deployment/Ansible/playbooks/Filebeat_metricbeat_install.yml -o /etc/ansible/roles/file_metric_beat_install.yml`

   - Update the /etc/ansible/hosts file to include the IP addresses for the webservers.
+Include `ansible_python_interpreter=/usr/bin/python3` after the IP addresses to ensure things install correctly when using the playbooks.
   - Run the playbook, dvwa.yml.
   - To check that DVWA is working, visit <load balancer public IP>/setup.php in your web browser.
 You should see: ![DVWA landing page](Images/dvwa.png)

 - Installing Filebeat and Metricbeat:
-  - Use `cd` to enter your files directory, then use `curl https://github.com/bethwjohnson/portfolio/blob/master/Ansible/configuration_files/filebeat-configuration.yml > filebeat-configuration.yml` to save the file to the directory.
-  - Update this file with <elk server private IP address> for hosts under "output.elasticsearch:" and under "setup.kibana".
-  - Use `cd` to enter your files directory, then use `curl https://github.com/bethwjohnson/portfolio/blob/master/Ansible/configuration_files/metricbeat-configuration.yml > metricbeat-configuration.yml` to save the file to the directory.
-  - Update this file with <elk server private IP address> for hosts under "output.elasticsearch:" and under "setup.kibana".
+  - Update the metricbeat and filebeat configuration files in `/etc/ansible/config` file with <elk server private IP address> for hosts under "output.elasticsearch:" and under "setup.kibana".
   - To check Filebeat is working, Click "Add log data" on the Kibana home page, then "System logs", then "Check Data".
 You should see:![filebeat](Images/filebeat.png)
   - To check Metricbeat is working, Click "Add metric data" on the Kibana home page, then "Docker Metrics" then "Check Data".
 You should see:![metricbeat](Images/metricbeat.png)
   - For both steps, if you need to troubleshoot, make sure you are on "DEB" for the Getting Started instructions.